Sally Face: Episode 3: The Bologna Incident

-This episode starts off more than a year later, with Sal and his friends at school in the cafeteria, where they suspect something is terribly wrong with the cafeteria's bologna.
+The episode starts off more than a year later in 1994, with Sal and his friends at school in the cafeteria, where they suspect something is terribly wrong with the cafeteria's bologna.
 Students have been eating it for years, but no one seems to know where it actually comes from.
 The strange taste and its suspicious origins lead the group to investigate.
 After discovering that it is produced by the math teacher Mrs. Packerton, who lives in Addison Apartments, Sal and Larry decide to break into her apartment.
-Here they find that the bologna is made of human meat and that Mrs. Packerton's husband is possessed by an unknown entity, who they euthanize.
+There, they find that the bologna is made of human meat and that Mrs. Packerton's husband is possessed by an unknown entity, who they euthanize.
 Their friend Ashley Campbell discovers a hidden trash chute but falls down it.
 Sal, Larry, and Todd find that the chute leads to an occult temple underneath the building, where they save Ashley.
 Mrs. Packerton is killed in a car crash.